PowerShell/PowerShell/docs/learning-powerShell/using-vscode.md

     ]
 }
 ```
--	Once the debug configuration is established, now go to your helloworld.ps1 and set a breakpoint by pressing **F9**.
+-	Once the debug configuration is established, now go to your helloworld.ps1 and set a breakpoint by pressing **F9** on a line you wish to debug break into.
+-	To disable the breakpoint, press **F9** again.
 -	Press **F5** to let the run.

 There are a few blogs that may be helpful to get you started using PowerShell extension for VS Code